Darden (DRI)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q3, Darden reported adjusted EPS of $1.97, up from $1.75 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Darden’s full-year EPS of $9.78 to grow 11.4%.
+In Q4, Darden reported adjusted EPS of $2.08, up from $2.03 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Darden’s full-year EPS of $9.83 to grow 12.4%.

 10. Cash Is King